qtproject/pyside-pyside-setup/sources/shiboken6/doc/shibokengenerator.rst

 Handwritten inputs
 ==================

-Creating new bindings involves creating two pieces of "code": the typesystem and the inject code.
+Creating new bindings involves creating several pieces of "code": the header, the typesystem and, in most cases, the injected code.

+:header: A header with ``#include`` directives listing all the headers of the
+         desired classes.
+This header is not referenced by the generated code.
+         Alternatively, it is possible to pass a list of the headers of the desired classes directly on the command line.
+In this case, the command line option ``--use-global-header`` should be passed as well to prevent the headers from being suppressed in the generated code.

 :typesystem: XML files that provides the developer with a tool to customize the
              way that the generators will see the classes and functions.
 For